Julcatan/Pewlett-Hackard-Analysis/README.md

   	- This is a breakdown by percent and most recent title.
    ![image](https://user-images.githubusercontent.com/91682586/143709971-2404a257-cfd5-40dd-8069-d4dac1838e3c.png)

+      - Senior staff makes up the highest percentage of upcoming retirees.

   #### Employees Eligible for the Mentorship Program

    - Current employees who were born between January 1, 1965 and December 31, 1965 are eligible for the mentorship program.